Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: Introduction

 At this stage we find it useful to sum up the assumptions on $\Ccat$: a distributive symmetric monoidal category with finite products and a chosen strong monad $T$.
-In particular any model of linear logic or intuitionistic linear logic is suitable (where $T$ can be any linear state monad, for instance).
-We have just established that in those models, $\Dm$ has the structure of a resource modality whose Eilenberg-Moore category is (equivalent to) $\Ccat_{/TI}$, and for which the monad $T\Em$ is strong with respect to $U:\Ccat_{/TI}\rightarrow\Ccat$.
-However, unlike usual resource modalities that add duplication and/or erasure (\ref{eq:dupl-and-erase}), $\Ccat_{/TI}$ is in general not cartesian nor even semi-cartesian.
-In fact its monoidal structure is not even symmetric (unless $T$ is commutative).
-Indeed, $\delta_{A\otimes B}$ and $\delta_{B\otimes A}$ can in general be distinguished by the order in which the effects of $\delta_A$ and $\delta_B$ are performed.
+In particular [1]any model of linear logic or intuitionistic linear logic is suitable (where $T$ can be any linear state monad, for instance).
+We have just established that in those models, $\Dm=(-\With TI)$ has the structure of a resource modality whose Eilenberg-Moore category is (equivalent to) $\Ccat_{/TI}$.

+It is a nice exercise to check that this setup indeed gives a strength for the composite monad $T\Em$ with respect to $U:\Ccat_{/TI}\rightarrow\Ccat$, more precisely: